MARTINrichard05/smartpower/readme.md

 # smartpower
-## Warning !
-this project is in beta state , while it might work, it is not 100% bug-free certified
-## support
- i d'ont guarantee you that i will help you but if there is any problem or question, just go to the issues section and ask for help, i will respond when i have time

 ## what is that ?
 it is an python script that control the cpu power in a 'smart' way, depending on multiples parameters, it can change :\
  - OPTIONNAL(not usefull, draw more energy) number of enabled cores